elliothha/generative-modeling-zoo/README.md

     - Random-walk Metropolis-Hastings Algorithm (+ Metropolis Algo)
     - Metropolis Adjusted Langevin Algorithm (MALA)
     - An example of Gibbs Sampling can be found in the [RBM repo](https://github.com/elliothha/restricted-boltzmann-machines/tree/main)
+- (Annealed) Langevin Dynamics Sampling will be found in the NCSN repo if I ever finish it

 ---